 Mangetout are best picked when 5 – 8cm in length.

-Regular picking will encourage your pea plants to keep cropping.
-Once the crop has come to an end, cut the plants down and compost them, but do leave the roots in the ground.
-The nitrogen nodules in the roots will fertilise the next crop.
+Regular picking encourages your pea plants to keep cropping.
+Once the crop has come to an end, cut the plants down and compost them, but leave the roots in the ground.
+The nitrogen nodules in the roots will help to fertilise the next crop./p>

 How to eat peas